 All accidents should be reported to the College receptionist/ switchboard operator in Moore Hall.
 Since the campus is under the jurisdiction of the City of Morganton Department of Public Safety, local officers are called when necessary.
 It is the responsibility of those involved in an accident to report the accident.

 As required by the Student Right-to-Know and Campus Security Act of 1990, crime report statistics for the College are available upon request in the Campus Security Office.

 Western Piedmont Community College prides itself on being an open door institution.
 The open door, while important to the College Mission, applies to the admissions process.
 To protect the safety of students, faculty, staff, and others on the campus, the College welcomes visitors and guests identified with a specific College purpose or function during normal operating hours.
 Only registered students are permitted to attend College classes and laboratories and utilize certain College support services.
 Persons who are not conducting business or purposely engaged in a sanctioned activity of Western Piedmont Community College may be asked to leave the premises.
 Visitors on campus are subject to the same code of conduct required of students.

 Weapons on Campus

-This law does not apply to a weapon used solely for educational or College sanctioned ceremonial purposes, or used in a College approved program conducted under the supervision of an adult whose supervision has been approved by the proper College authority.
+This law does not apply to a weapon used solely for educational or College sanctioned ceremonial purposes, or used in a College approved program conducted under the supervision of an adult whose supervision is approved by the proper College authority.

-Furthermore, this law does not apply to armed forces personnel, officers and soldiers of the militia and National Guard, law enforcement personnel, and any private police employed by the College, when acting in the discharge of their official duties.
+Furthermore, this law does not apply to armed forces personnel, officers, and soldiers of the militia and National Guard, law enforcement personnel, any private police employed by the College, when acting in the discharge of their official duties.